psnakhwa/Responder_Slack_Bot/DEPLOY.md

 ### Acceptance Testing

 [This](https://projectteam510.slack.com/messages/C6VUEBQEM/) is a link to our slack team.
 Login credentials are [email: tatesting510@gmail.com password: trazibot].
 Start the conversation in #general using *'@Trazibot'* or as a private chat with trazibot. <br />
 [This](https://github.ncsu.edu/dupandit/Sample-mock-repo) is a link to our sample repo for testing.
-It is recommended to create 2-3 issues with valid name(including skill as a word) as well as similar label before testing.
+It is recommended to create 2-3 issues with valid name(including skill as a word) as well as similar description before testing.

 Following are the acceptance test instructions for each usecase :